-Dr Daniel Tischer has recently joined the Management Department as Lecturer in Management.
+Dr Daniel Tischer has recently joined the University of Bristol as Lecturer in Management.
 His research interests evolve around the study of (global) finance and banking from a critical perspective, including ethical banking, retail banking studies and a wider engagement with the mutual and cooperative banking sectors.

 Together with colleagues from the Personal Finance Research Centre at Bristol, Daniel is currently developing a Financial Exclusion Index which aims to identify how access to physical financial infrastructres varies across urban (and rural) areas.

 Daniel joined Bristol from the University of Manchester where he worked as Lecturer in Political Economy and Organisation Studies and wrote his PhD on ‘The Embeddedness of Ethical Banking in the UK’.
-He has been a fellow at the Social Science Center in Berlin conducting a comparative study on cooperative banking networks in the UK and Germany and has been a Research Officer at the Centre for Mutual and Employee-owned Business at the University of Oxford.
+He has been a fellow at the Social Science Center in Berlin and has been a Research Officer at the Centre for Mutual and Employee-owned Business at the University of Oxford.